 The NPI tracks the magnitude of emissions to air, land and water and the amounts transported in waste of 93 substances.
 NPI is not a licensed activity and reporting is a separate requirement to any reporting that a licensed company may need to do.
 Companies are required to report to NPI if they exceed the threshold limits of listed substances, at a facility level.
-More information regarding the NPI thresholds and reporting process can be found in the NPI guide (Department of Sustainability, Environment, Water, Population and Communities).
+More information regarding the NPI thresholds and reporting process can be found in the NPI guide (Department of the Environment).

 Preparing an NPI report

 Reporting companies are required to provide NPI reports to their state authorities.
 Companies whose facilities are located in Victoria should send all reporting information to EPA.